12 Amazingly Clean Movies You’ve Probably Never Seen

 Also known as: Strangers in Good Company

 This is a deceptively simple film.
 On a side excursion to an abandoned farmhouse where one of the women used to live, a bus load of senior ladies breaks down.
-In the age before cell phones, they try to fix the motor and figure out how to make do in their predicament.
+In the age before cell phones, they try to fix the motor themselves and figure out how to make do in their predicament.

-They handle their situation like they seem to have done throughout their lives: with dignity, resilience, and grace.
+They handle this unexpected situation like they seem to have done throughout their lives: with dignity, resilience, and grace.
 In between conversations about how to lug an old mattress from the barn into the house and whether throwing rocks at fish will get results, they learn more about each other and the ups and downs of their lives.

 The acting is almost entirely improvised.
 You get the sense that these women are discussing things they really know, from real life.